czechboy0-deprecated/SecretSocks/README.md

 > SSL/TLS addon for [Socks](https://github.com/czechboy0/Socks).

 # :warning: This project is now depricated and will not receive any further maintenance.
-It will be deleted at the end of 2016.

 :wrench: Usage
 ------------